 Local Debt Limitations Primer

-However, regardless of revenues, history, and ratings, the state limits the borrowing power of even the most credit-worthy local governments.
+The state limits the borrowing power of even the most credit-worthy local governments.
 Those limitations, both constitutional and statutory, are based on a percentage of the assessed valuation of the taxable properties within each jurisdiction.
 When the Bond Users Clearinghouse produces our general-obligation (GO) debt reports each year, we use the data provided to us by each local government and the statutory debt limitations for each type of jurisdiction to calculate how much of the jurisdiction’s debt limitation is currently being used.
 This, in turn, tells us how much more debt a jurisdiction is allowed to take on.

-Definition of “Debt”
+Definition of “debt”

 For present purposes, debt is defined as “borrowed money payable from taxes”(1).
 Keep this in mind when considering various categories of debt and how they relate to local government debt capacity.